jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10-6-0.md

 <a href="/downloads/" class="button button__accent">Download Jellyfin 10.6.0</a> <a href="https://github.com/jellyfin/jellyfin/releases/tag/v10.6.0" class="button hero__button">Read the full release notes</a>

-At **more than 500 pull requests** merged between the server and the web client, Jellyfin 10.6.0 brings an incredibly number of new features, improvements and bug fixes.
+At **more than 500 pull requests** merged between the server and the web client, Jellyfin 10.6.0 brings an incredible number of new features, improvements and bug fixes.
 It's a huge release and we have a lot to cover, so let's get to it!

 # SyncPlay